playcanvas/pcui/docs/pages/1-getting-started.markdown

     <iframe src="/pcui/storybook/iframe.html?id=input-button--main&viewMode=story" style="border: none;" height="72px"></iframe>
 </div>

 ### External Dependencies

-By default `pcui.mjs` and `pcui-react.mjs` include external dependencies from the `@playcanvas/observer` package.
-If you are using a bundler like Rollup you can reference `pcui.lib.mjs` or `pcui-react.lib.mjs` which do not include external dependencies.
-That will allow tree-shaking to work as well so that only one instance of each dependency exists in the final bundle.
+You will need to use a bundler like Rollup to build your project.
+If you do not wish to use a bundler then use the bundle builds instead:
+- ES6 Components under: `dist/bundle/%component$/index.mjs`
+- React Components under: `dist/bundle/%component$/component.mjs`